 You are your dog’s caretaker and it is your job to provide him with the best care possible – that means acknowledging the more difficult things and taking steps to protect and care for your dog as much as you can.

-Most dog owners understand the importance of daily walks, regular vet visits, and a healthy diet but there is more to caring for a dog than these three things.
+Most dog owners understand the importance of daily walks, regular vet visits and a healthy diet but there is more to caring for a dog than these three things.
 You also need to develop a deeper understanding of your dog so you can anticipate and react to future problems.
 One thing you should be aware of as your dog gets older is the potential for neurological problems.

 Here are some of the most common neurological problems seen in dogs: